- Hydrogen has long been labelled as an alternative to fossil fuel, but costs have been prohibitive.

 “We could use these circumstances, where loads of public money are going to be needed into the energy system, to jump forward towards a hydrogen economy,” said Diederik Samsom, who heads the European Commission’s climate cabinet.

-This could result in hydrogen use scaling up faster than was expected before the pandemic, he added.
+This could result in green hydrogen use scaling up faster than was expected before the pandemic, he added.

 The European Commission has earmarked clean hydrogen - a loose term which can include gas-based hydrogen, if fitted with technology to capture the resulting emissions - as a “priority area” for industry in its Green Deal.

-Over the past year, several governments, including Germany, Britain, Australia and Japan, have announced or have been working on hydrogen strategies and the pace has picked up over the past month during the pandemic.
+Over the past year, several governments, including Germany, Britain, Australia and Japan, have announced or have been working on green hydrogen strategies and the pace has picked up over the past month during the pandemic.

 This week, Australia set aside A$300 million ($191 million) to jumpstart hydrogen projects.
 Portugal plans to build a new solar-powered hydrogen plant which will produce hydrogen by electrolysis by 2023.